jeffotoni/goworkshopdevops/README.md

 }
 ```

+Exercise:
+Fill in the struct above, initialize the struct and fill in the fields, and make a fmt.Println to display the filled fields.
+To be more readable you can separate into each struct type struct.

 ### Map types

 A map is an unordered group of elements of one type, called the element type, indexed by a set of unique keys of another type, called the key type.
 The value of an uninitialized map is nil.